 The Constitutional Law on Access to Information (Auskunftspflichtgesetz) became effective on 1 January 1988.
-This law contained provisions on access to public information at federal and regional level.
-It stipulated a general right of access and obliged federal authorities to answer questions regarding their areas of responsibility, insofar as this did not conflict with a legal obligation to maintain secrecy.
-However, it did not permit citizens to access documents, but only to receive answers from the government on the content of information.
-The nine Austrian Länder enacted laws that placed similar obligations on their authorities.
+This law contains provisions on access to public information at federal and regional level.
+It stipulates a general right of access and obliges federal authorities to answer questions regarding their areas of responsibility, insofar as this does not conflict with a legal obligation to maintain secrecy.
+However, it does not permit citizens to access documents, but only to receive answers from the government on the content of information.
+The nine Austrian Länder have enacted laws that place similar obligations on their authorities.

-Federal Reuse of Information Act
+Federal Reuse of Public Sector Information Act

 Directive (EU) 2013/37 amending Directive (EC) 2003/98 on the re-use of public sector information (PSI Directive) was transposed into national law at federal level through the Federal Reuse of Public Sector Information Act (Informationsweiterverwendungsgesetz, IWG) in 2015.
-In order to achieve complete transposition of the PSI Directive, pertinent legislation was passed in all nine Austrian $L\ddot{a}nder$ complementary to the federal law (9+1).
+To achieve complete transposition of the PSI Directive, pertinent legislation was passed in all nine Austrian Länder complementary to the federal law (9+1).